yuuki/rlq/README.md

-rllq: LTSV Log Query in Rust
+rlq: LTSV Query tool in Rust
 ============================

 Currently this software is under development.